Emergency Room Error Lawyers in New York

 -

-Pedestrian Accident $2 Million
+$2 Million Pedestrian Accident

 The client, a young boy, was crossing the street near his home on Staten Island when he slipped on ice in the roadway and was hit by a car.